japila-books/spark-sql-internals/docs/spark-sql-WriteJobStatsTracker.md

 |===

 [[implementations]]
-NOTE: <<spark-sql-BasicWriteJobStatsTracker.adoc#, BasicWriteJobStatsTracker>> is the one and only known implementation of the <<contract, WriteJobStatsTracker Contract>> in Apache Spark.
+NOTE: <<spark-sql-BasicWriteJobStatsTracker.md#, BasicWriteJobStatsTracker>> is the one and only known implementation of the <<contract, WriteJobStatsTracker Contract>> in Apache Spark.